arras-energy/gridlabd-old/docs/Tutorial/Geodata.md

 <div class="cell markdown">

 This document is generated from a Jupyter notebook.
 As of version 4.2.21, HiPAS GridLAB-D supports the handling of geographic data.
-The following command checks the version of GridLAB-D and loads the python needed modules.
+The following command checks the version of GridLAB-D.

 </div>